NFL Officiating Analyst

 A native of Michigan City, Ind., Parry was a second-generation NFL official.
 His father, Dave Parry, is a former Supervisor of Officials for the Big Ten Conference and he was the side judge in Super Bowl XVII.

 Parry graduated from Purdue University with a Bachelor of Science degree in Aviation Technology.
-He currently resides in Akron, Ohio.
+He resides in Akron, Ohio.